-Prior to the 1970s, Independent Baptist churches were spiritually stronger, and one reason was that they were more careful about salvation.
+Prior to the 1970s, Independent Baptist churches in general were spiritually stronger than today (though never strong enough, in our estimation), and one reason was that they were more careful about salvation.

 Consider some prominent examples:

 John R. Rice, 1940 - “To repent literally means to have a change of mind or spirit toward God and toward sin.
-It means to turn from your sins, earnestly, with all your heart, and trust in Jesus Christ to save you.
-You can see, then, how the man who believes in Christ repents and the man who repents believes in Christ.
-The jailer repented when he turned from sin to believe in the Lord Jesus Christ” (What Must I Do to Be Saved?
+It means to turn from your sins, earnestly, with all your heart, and trust in Jesus Christ to save you” (What Must I Do to Be Saved?
 1940).

 Baptist Bible Fellowship International, 1950 - “We believe that Repentance and Faith are solemn obligations, and also inseparable graces, wrought in our souls by the quickening Spirit of God; thereby, being deeply convicted of our guilt, danger and helplessness, and of the way of salvation by Christ, we turn to God with unfeigned contrition, confession and supplication for mercy at the same time heartily receiving the Lord Jesus Christ and openly confessing Him as our only and all-sufficient Saviour” (Baptist Bible Fellowship, Articles of Faith, 1950).